-For 2009/10, 52MW of spinning reserve will be provided by interruptible load supplied by two non-Verve Energy market participants.
-The previous ancillary service report indicated that this would reduce to 42MW, however the contract to supply 10MW of this service was extended during 2008/09
+For 2010/11, 52MW of spinning reserve will be provided by interruptible load supplied by two non-Verve Energy market participants.
+This will reduce to reduce to 42MW in October 2010 as the contract to supply 10MW from one supplier will expire.